-The instruction and practice of tennis as a lifetime activity.
-Emphasis will be placed on learning the fundamentals of tennis through drills and games.
-Students will learn strategy, rules, how to score a game.
+The instruction and practice of basketball as a lifetime activity.
+Emphasis will be placed on learning the Students will learn strategy, rules, how to score a game.
 Meets two periods a week for one-half of a semester.

-Credits: 1 Prerequisite: Open to all students except intercollegiate athletes in their respective sports.
+Minimum Grades - Prerequisite Text area: Open to all students except intercollegiate athletes in their respective sports.
+Credits: 1